JuliaPOMDP/DESPOT.jl/README.md

 ### Lower bound estimation ###

-An example problem-specific lower bound type (*RockSampleParticleLB*) and the associated methods are provided for the RockSample problem
+An example problem-specific lower bound type and the associated methods are provided for the RockSample problem in [rockSampleParticleLB.jl](/src/problems/RockSample/rockSampleParticleLB.jl).
-(*/src/problems/RockSample/rockSampleParticleLB.jl*).
 The algorithm for this lower bound estimator is based on dynamic programming.
  Similarly to upper bounds, to add a custom upper bound algorithm, define a custom type as a subtype of *DESPOTLowerBound*, e.g.:

 ```julia